-How should I store acetylcysteine?
+How should I store atropine?

-Acetylcysteine eye drops come as a bottled solution.
-The drops are fine to be stored at room temperature, away from light.
+Atropine eye drops usually come in single-use pipettes; waste packets can be returned to your vet.
+These pipettes are fine to be stored at room temperature, away from light.
 For safety, all medicines should be kept out of the reach and sight of children.

-How do I give acetylcysteine eye drops to my pet?
+How do I give atropine eye drops to my pet?

-Topical eye treatments are not painful for your pet but the sensation of drops/ointment touching the eye may be unpleasant.
+Topical eye treatments are not painful to your pet but the sensation of drops/ointment touching the eye may be unpleasant.
 Try to administer the drops just before feeding or other normal activities your pet enjoys.
-Gently push your pet's head upwards using a thumb under the bottom jaw, hold the top eyelid open with the first finger of the same hand.
+Gently push your pet's head upwards using a thumb under the bottom jaw and hold the top eyelid open with the first finger on the same hand.
 Holding the bottle containing the eye drops in the other hand, direct the nozzle towards the eye, keeping it at an angle so as not to directly poke the eye, and administer the prescribed dose.
 Hold your pet's head in this upward position for a few seconds to allow the eye drops to be absorbed.
 It is important to reinforce your pet's good behaviour with lots of praise and stroking.

-How long will my pet need to take acetylcysteine?
+How long will my pet need to take atropine?

 Your vet will advise you on the length of time for which you will need to give this medicine.
 This may vary between patients.
 It is important that you complete the course of treatment even if your pet seems to be well.
-If your pet is still unwell at the end of the course then you should contact your vet as soon as possible.
+If your pet is still unwell at the end of the course, then you should contact your vet as soon as possible.

-What should I do if I run out of acetylcysteine?
+What should I do if I run out of atropine?